nasa/fprime/docs/getting-started.md

 ## Getting Started with F' and the Reference Application

 The first step to running F' is to ensure that the required build tools are available on your system.
-At its most basic, F' requires three tools to be installed: Git, GNU make, and python w/ cheetah.
-Make is available on most systems, and cheetah can be installed in python with the following command:
+At its most basic, F' requires several tools to be installed: Git, GNU make, lxml, and python w/ cheetah.
+In order, to run the ground-system several more packages are required (see: Gse/bin/required.txt).
+Make is available on most systems, as well as git and lxml.

+To install the packages in ubuntu, you can run the following commands:

+#### Ubuntu Installation
 ```
+sh fprime/mk/os-pkg/ubuntu-packages.sh
-pip install cheetah
+pip install -r fprime/Gse/bin/required.txt
 ```
+*Note:* other installation and setup instructions are availabe in the [user guide.](https://github.com/nasa/fprime/blob/master/docs/UsersGuide/FprimeUserGuide.pdf)

 ### Cloning the Software and Building the Reference Application